Book Covers and eBook Covers

 Your name is your name, you were born with it.
 But some people have very common names.

 As an author the first thing you should do is a google search for your name in quotes, to see how many people are showing up with the same name.
 Then do another search with your name and the word “author” – you might be surprised at how many authors have your name.

+Why is this a potential issue?
+If people search for your book(s) by your name they might not be able to find your books.
 I’ve had a few clients that have had this problem, one inserted their middle name initial, one used their nickname, and the other didn’t do anything.

-Another area that authors miss out on the benefits of the subtitle.
+Another area that authors miss out on is the benefits of the subtitle.
 For example, something as simple as using the subtitle “A Novel” can bring clarity to the genre.
 And “novel” is an excellent keyword to have.
 You might think this isn’t necessary because you’ve already designated your category as “novel” but as with all things SEO – you never know how someone is going to find your book.

 A Critical First Impression

 Don’t make marketing your book more difficult, make sure that the cover is easy to view in different sizes, on different mediums (computer, ipad, or phone), and in black & white or color.
 And test your online competition with other people with your name or your book’s title.